darssy/sharp-convert/README.md

 `30.Meters() < 2.Meters();`

-is twice as slow as checking for
+is (approximately) twice as slow as checking for

 `30.Meters().UnitValue < 2;`